judejt/weatherapp-request/README.md

 # weatherapp-request
-Simple weather App using both the requests libaray
+Simple python weather App using both the requests library and the openweatherapi